Board of Directors

 Caleb Friday brings many years of non-profit accounting and finance experience in his role as a board member.
 He is currently the director of finance and operations for Root NS, Inc., an organization that provides workforce training for teens and young adults.
 He previously served in the same capacity for Wellspring House, Inc., a local non-profit that provides shelter services for families facing homelessness, after having worked for the Massachusetts House Ways & Means Committee.

 Harry is the president and owner of the Superior Nut Company in Cambridge, Massachusetts.
 A manufacturer and importer of products used in candy and ice cream, the company has thrived over the years through its dedication to providing the finest products possible.
 Superior Nut has also been the recipient of an Environmental Merit Award from the US Environmental Protection Agency for its commitment to carbon sequestration.
 A lifelong environmentalist and activist, Harry has become a leader in scientifically planted forests on depleted tropical farmlands that successfully absorb carbon dioxide to offset corporate CO2 emissions.
 Harry operates and is the principal supporter of a United Nations sanctioned carbon sequestration project, Reforest the Tropics, the only program of its kind in the Western Hemisphere, which manages a series of forests in Costa Rica that permanently gather and sequester CO2.
+The Gloucester Meetinghouse is one of a very few historic New England buildings to achieve “net zero” carbon emissions thanks to a gift from the Hintlian family of three hectares of forest managed by RTT; an example of how extensive thermal insulation, reduced energy use, cleaner sources, and carbon mitigation may be successfully combined, following the best building preservation and “green” practices.

 David Rhinelander, whose 1760 house is in the UU Church neighborhood and backs up on the UU Church Burial Ground, has been involved in preserving buildings and neighborhoods for decades in Gloucester and in Connecticut, where he lived for 50 years while working for The Hartford Courant as medical and science writer.
 He was chairman of Connecticut Landmark and Antiquarian Society until moving to Gloucester, where he soon became chairman of the Gloucester Historical Commission.
 The commission has successfully preserved and promoted the use of many structures and neighborhoods.
 That is precisely what the Gloucester Meetinghouse Foundation is doing today, and Rhinelander’s past experiences align with the goals of the Gloucester Meeting House Foundation.